jgmalcolm/jgmalcolm.github.io/z80/index.md

   your calculator do all the work.
 - [z80 Processor](beginner/z80p.htm) - History and specifications of the z80
   processor.
 What's really behind the games.
-- [TI86 Specs](beginner/ti86.htm) - Basic information about the TI86 and its
+- [TI86 Specs](beginner/ti86.htm) - Basic information about the TI86, ROM
-  ROM versions.
-Also some info on the LCD.
+  versions, and the LCD.
 - [Format and Compiling](beginner/form.htm) - Start coding.
 Get the necessary tools to get you on your way.
 Walk through creating your first program and running it.